Architecture of Palestine: Arab caliphate period (640–1099)

 Archaeological finds indicate that the major cities of the Byzantine period (Lydda, Bisan, Tiberias, Gaza, Caesarea, and Acre continued to be occupied in this period and a number of new settlements were built outside the cities and in the Negev as well.
 Of these, some were agricultural centres while others were palaces or summer resorts for the elite.
 Examples include palace of Khirbat al-Mafjar, also known locally as Hisham's Palace, outside Jericho and Khirbat al-Minya near Tiberias.
 Khirbat al-Mafjar is described as, "the most elaborate palace of the period [...] in the state of Palestine."
-A statue of the Caliph al-Walid II, who likely commissioned its construction between 743–748, stands at the entrance to the palatial baths.
+A statue of the Caliph al-Walid II, who likely commissioned its construction between 743 and 748, stands at the entrance to the palatial baths.
 The architectural form and detailing exhibit a melange of Sassanian and Syrian styles.
 One of the earliest Umayyad palaces was known as Al-Sinnabra and served as a winter resort to Mu'awiya, Marwan I, and other caliphs in Umayyad-era Palestine (c.
-650-704 AD).
+650–704 CE).
 The ruins of al-Sinnabra were initially misidentified as belonging to the Byzantine-Roman period; it and other sites in the process of being similarly re-dated are said by archaeologists to indicate an architectural continuity between the Roman and early Arab empires.

 Monumental construction was rarer during the later Abbasid and Fatimid dynasties due to increasing political fragmentation.
 Two large monuments that can be dated to the 10th and 11th centuries are fortified structures designed to guard against Byzantine invasion.
 The ruins of Kfar Lam, a fort made up of rectangular enclosures built of thin slabs of kurkar stone with solid corner towers and semi-circular buttresses, can still be seen today, though the village of the same name was depopulated during the 1948 Palestine war.
 Another fort at Ashdod is of the same basic construction but includes a line of marble columns in the centre that were taken from a nearby Classical site.
 Just outside that fort lie the remains of a building topped with a dome that had holes cut into it to let in the light which is thought to have served as a bathhouse.